Lewix/fsharp-refactor/README.md

       -i[SUFFIX], --in-place=[SUFFIX]     Modify the input file in-place (makes backup if extension supplied) -oFILENAME, --output-file=FILENAME  Write result to FILENAME

-Positions should be written as "line:column".
+Positions should be written as `line:column`.
 Alternatively the Vim bindings supply the functions:

   * `:FSharpRename`